GenomicMedLab/cool-seq-tool/docs/source/usage.rst

    * - ``UTA_DB_URL``
      - A `libpq connection string <https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING>`_, i.e. of the form ``postgresql://<user>:<password>@<host>:<port>/<database>/<schema>``, used by the :py:class:`UtaDatabase <cool_seq_tool.sources.uta_database.UtaDatabase>` class.
 By default, it is set to ``postgresql://uta_admin:uta@localhost:5432/uta/uta_20210129b``.
    * - ``LIFTOVER_CHAIN_37_TO_38``
      - A path to a `chainfile <https://genome.ucsc.edu/goldenPath/help/chain.html>`_ for lifting from GRCh37 to GRCh38.
-Used by the :py:class:`UtaDatabase <cool_seq_tool.sources.uta_database.UtaDatabase>` class as input to `agct <https://pypi.org/project/agct/>`_.
+Used by the :py:class:`LiftOver <cool_seq_tool.mappers.liftover.LiftOver>` class as input to `agct <https://pypi.org/project/agct/>`_.
 If not provided, agct will fetch it automatically from UCSC.
    * - ``LIFTOVER_CHAIN_38_TO_37``
      - A path to a `chainfile <https://genome.ucsc.edu/goldenPath/help/chain.html>`_ for lifting from GRCh38 to GRCh37.
-Used by the :py:class:`UtaDatabase <cool_seq_tool.sources.uta_database.UtaDatabase>` class as input to `agct <https://pypi.org/project/agct/>`_.
+Used by the :py:class:`LiftOver <cool_seq_tool.mappers.liftover.LiftOver>` class as input to `agct <https://pypi.org/project/agct/>`_.
 If not provided, agct will fetch it automatically from UCSC.

 Schema support
 --------------